 The Bay of Plenty Regional Council is able to advise of contact details for the relevant iwi authority and hapu that has a recognised relationship with Te Awanui/Tauranga Harbour.

-Notification, reporting and submission of plans required by conditions of this consent should be made in writing to the Regulatory Manager, Bay of Plenty Regional Council, PO Box 364, Whakatane email notify@boprc.govt.nzand should include the consent number [structures consent no.].
+Notification, reporting and submission of plans required by conditions of this consent should be made in writing to the Regulatory Manager, Bay of Plenty Regional Council, PO Box 364, Whakatane email notify@boprc.govt.nzand should include the consent number RM26-0055-DC.

 The consent holder is responsible for ensuring that all contractors carrying out works under this consent are made aware of the relevant consent conditions, plans and associated documents.